- 25th April 2019 @ 9:30 am

 - Training Session

 Leeds, LS2 9JT United Kingdom + Google Map

-The aim of Geocomputation and Data Analysis with R is to get you up-to-speed with high performance geographic processing, analysis, visualisation and modelling capabilities from the command-line.
+Run in conjunction with Leeds Digital Festival 2019, Geocomputation and Data Analysis with R aims to get you up-to-speed with high performance geographic processing, analysis, visualisation and modelling capabilities from the command-line.
 The course will be delivered in R, a statistical programming language popular in academia, industry and, increasingly, the public sector.
 It will teach a range of techniques using recent developments in the package sf and the ‘metapackage’ tidyverse, based on the open source book Geocomputation with R (Lovelace, Nowosad, and Meunchow 2019).

 By the end of the course participants should:

 Robin Lovelace is a researcher at the Leeds Institute for Transport Studies (ITS) and the Leeds Institute for Data Analytics (LIDA).
 Robin has many years of experience of using R for academic research and has taught numerous R courses at all levels.
 He has developed popular R resources including the recently published book Efficient R Programming (Gillespie and Lovelace 2016), Introduction to Visualising Spatial Data in R and Spatial Microsimulation with R (Lovelace and Dumont 2016).
 These skills have been applied on a number of projects with real-world applications, including the Propensity to Cycle Tool, a nationally scalable interactive online mapping application, and the stplanr package.

 If you are new to R, ensure you have completed a basic introductory course such as DataCamp’s introduction to R free course or equivalent.

 If you’re interested in R for ‘data science’ and installing/updating/choosing R packages, these additional resources are recommended (these optional resources are all freely available online):

 The course is open to students, academic staff and external delegates.

 £600 – Academics, charitable and public sector